 USA & Other Regions

 Yukata!
 That’s the traditional Japanese summer get-up.
 It’s kimono but more casual.
 Less elaborate.
 It makes for great comfort.
 And Japanese outfitters say it makes women look particularly beautiful.
 Not that the yukata is for girls only.
 It’s for the male of the species too.
+Try it wherever you are, wherever it's summer!

 Learn about unique U.S. higher education opportunities.
 The EducationUSA Spain center is part of the U.S. Department of State’s global EducationUSA network and offers accurate, comprehensive, and current information to help you navigate the application process and prepare for study in the U.S.